 You may think of writing as a hands-off subject: just give a child a piece of paper and a writing prompt and let him at it, right?

-Well, not always.
-See, writing is a subject that must be taught in order for most children to learn and improve.
+You see, writing is a subject that must be taught in order for most children to learn and improve.
 A schoolteacher stands at the chalkboard, demonstrates writing methods, and explains new concepts.
-As homeschoolers, we may not need to stand in front of our “class” to teach a lesson, but our kids still need us to model for them at each point along the way—including brainstorming.
+As homeschoolers, we may not actually stand in front of the “class” to teach a lesson, but our kids still need us to model for them at each point along the way—including the brainstorming process.